isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Written Answer by Minister for Law to PQ on the Circumstances Permitting Rental of State Lands.md

 ---
-title: Written Answer by Minister for Law to PQ on the Circumstances Permitting Rental of State Lands
+title: Written Answer by Minister for Law K Shanmugam to PQ on the Circumstances Permitting Rental of State Lands to Private Individuals at Below the Market Cost
 permalink: /news/parliamentary-speeches/written-pq-rental-state-lands-to-private-individuals-below-market-cost/
 date: 2024-02-05
 layout: post